Red Triangle - Projects Blue Square - Practice Yellow Circle - News Triangle Shadow Square Shadow Circle Shadow

 Torre Abbey

-The whole site and Grade 1 listed building has been reorganised to incorporate major museum and gallery accommodation, and gardens.
-It involves a new cloister walk and entrance building.
+The whole site and Grade 1 listed building has been reorganised to enhance access, and incorporate major museum and gallery accommodation and gardens.
+Works include a new cloister walk, masonry and render repairs, areas of roof renewal and conservation of monastic ruins.

-The project had Heritage Lottery and English Heritage funding and has been carried out in three phases, with a fourth anticipated.
+The project had Heritage Lottery and Historic England funding and has been carried out in four phases, with a fifth anticipated.

 Godolphin House